 John Ritenbaugh reflecting on the curse imposed upon Satan and the enmity created between the serpent's seed and Eve, asserts that, paradoxically, this curse could be considered a blessing for those called of God, providing a practical means by which God c. . .

 Understanding Elohim teaches us about the nature of God and where our lives are headed.
 Elohim refers to a plural family unit in the process of expanding.

 We need to be sobered at the awesomeness of the cost to set us free from sin—what the Creator endured.
 We have been purchased, and are obliged to our Purchaser.

 John Ritenbaugh reiterates that love is not a feeling, but an action- defined by John as keeping God's commandments (I John 2:3), the only means by which we can possibly know Him, leading to eternal life.
 While what humans consider love is self-centered an. . .

 John Ritenbaugh reiterates that it is the responsibility of each person to govern himself.
 Otherwise, even the very best government (the government of our Head, Jesus Christ) won't work.
-Goethe said "the best of all governments is that which teaches us to govern ourselves" Voluntary consent and mutual consent is the way to unity.
-Christ expects the leader to give, to give, and to give some more.
-Consequently, the authority in the ministry is a "staff position" given by God, as a gift to the church, for equipping the saints for service and for edifying the body of Christ so that we can all grow up into Christ.
+Goethe said "the best of all governments is that which teaches u. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.